 How to get to Bears Town

-Bears Town has a shuttle bus (90 minutes to 2 hours, depending where you board), but unlike other Seoul area resort shuttles it isn’t free – the price is 5,000 won return (3,000 one-way), you need to call them to make a reservation, and outside the peak season it’s only available on weekends and holidays.
-See here for details
+Bears Town has a shuttle bus (90 minutes to 2 hours, depending where you board), but unlike other Seoul area resort shuttles it isn’t free – the price is 7000 won return (4000 one-way), and outside the peak season it’s only available on weekends and holidays.
+See here for details (you need to make a reservation, which you can do on their site)

 Alternatively, public transport access is by bus number 11 from Gangbyeon Station (Line 2).
 The bus does NOT go from the large bus station at Gangbyeon called Dong Seoul (East Seoul) Bus Terminal, but rather from the bus stop just up the road (stand A).